João Rego

-João Pedro Seno Luís Rego (born 20 June 2005) is a Portuguese professional footballer who plays as an attacking midfielder for Benfica.
+João Pedro Seno Luís Rego (born 20 June 2005) is a Portuguese professional footballer who plays as an attacking midfielder for Primeira Liga club Casa Pia on loan from Benfica.

 Club career

-Rêgo is a youth product of Ourique, before moving to Benfica's youth academy in 2018.
+Rego is a youth product of Ourique, before moving to Benfica's youth academy in 2018.
 On 18 February 2021, he signed his first professional contract with Benfica at the age of 16.
 On 8 May 2023, he extended his contract with the club and was promoted to their reserves.
 He made his professional debut with Benfica B as a late substitute in a 1–1 Liga Portugal 2 tie with Leixões on 3 September 2023.
 On 27 September 2023, he signed his first professional contract with Benfica until 2028.

 International career

 Rego is a youth international for Portugal.
 He has played up to the Portugal U19s.